Pro Football Reference Blog

 189

-Can you imagine the challenge for a defender to see a 6′-5″ 320-pound monster wearing number 77 coming around the corner looking to consume them?
+Can you imagine the challenge for a defender to see a 6-5, 320-pound monster wearing number 77 coming around the corner looking to consume them?
 That is precisely what the scene was like for opponents of the Chiefs and Saints on both sides of the New Millennium.
 Willie Roaf was an offensive lineman who dominated the NFL for 13 seasons.
-Drafted by the New Orleans Saints in 1993, he spent nine years protecting their quarterbacks, earning seven Pro Bowls and All-Pro selections.
-Renowned for his power and agility, Roaf was a vital piece of the Saints’ early success.
+Drafted by the New Orleans Saints in 1993, he spent nine years protecting their quarterbacks, earning seven Pro Bowls and two All-Pro selections.
+Renowned for his power and agility, Roaf was a vital piece of the Saints’ offense.
 After a 2001 injury, he was traded to the Kansas City Chiefs, where he continued his dominance, adding four more Pro Bowls to his resume.
-Renowned for his work ethic and leadership, Roaf’s 11 Pro Bowls tie him for most by an offensive tackle.
+Renowned for his work ethic and leadership, Roaf’s 11 Pro Bowls tie him for the most by an offensive tackle.
 He was inducted into the Pro Football Hall of Fame in 2012, a testament to his lasting impact on the game.

 Larry Allen